logikum/md-web-site/contents/en/histories/henry-vi-part-iii.md

 King Edward’s wife has just given birth to a son, the future King, Edward V of England, and the play ends here.

-#### Dramatis personae
+>    #### Characters

-KING HENRY, the Sixth.
+>   King Henry, the Sixth

-EDWARD, PRINCE OF WALES, his son.
+    Edward, _Prince of Wales, his son_

-KING LEWIS XI, King of France.
+    King Lewis XI, _King of France_

-DUKE OF SOMERSET
+    Duke of Somerset

-DUKE OF EXETER
+    Duke of Exeter

-EARL OF OXFORD
+    Earl of Oxford

-EARL OF NORTHUMBERLAND
+    Earl of Northumberland

-EARL OF WESTMORELAND
+    Earl of Westmoreland

-LORD CLIFFORD
+    Lord Clifford

-RICHARD PLANTAGENET, Duke of York.
+    Richard Plantagenet, _Duke of York_

-EDWARD Earl of March, afterwards King Edward IV,
+    Edward, _Earl of March, afterwards King Edward IV,_
-EDMUND, Earl of Rutland,
+    Edmund, _Earl of Rutland,_
-GEORGE, afterwards Duke of Clarence,
+    George, _afterwards Duke of Clarence,_
-RICHARD, afterwards Duke of Gloucester, his sons.
+    Richard, _afterwards Duke of Gloucester, his sons_

-DUKE OF NORFOLK
+    Duke of Norfolk

-MARQUESS OF MONTAGUE
+    Marquess of Montague

-EARL OF WARWICK
+    Earl of Warwick

-EARL OF PEMBROKE
+    Earl of Pembroke

-LORD HASTINGS
+    Lord Hastings

-LORD STAFFORD
+    Lord Stafford

-SIR JOHN MORTIMER,
+    Sir John Mortimer,
-SIR HUGH MORTIMER, uncles to the Duke of York.
+    Sir Hugh Mortimer, _uncles to the Duke of York_

-HENRY, Earl of Richmond, a youth
+    Henry, _Earl of Richmond, a youth_

-LORD RIVERS, brother to Lady Grey.
+    Lord Rivers, _brother to Lady Grey_

-SIR WILLIAM STANLEY
+    Sir William Stanley

-SIR JOHN MONTGOMERY
+    Sir John Montgomery

-SIR JOHN SOMERVILLE
+    Sir John Somerville

-Tutor to Rutland.
+    _Tutor to Rutland_

-Mayor of York.
+    _Mayor of York_

-Lieutenant of the Tower.
+    _Lieutenant of the Tower_

-A nobleman.
+    _A nobleman_

-Two keepers.
+    _Two keepers_

-A huntsman.
+    _A huntsman_

-A son that has killed his father.
+    _A son that has killed his father_

-A father that has killed his son.
+    _A father that has killed his son_

-QUEEN MARGARET
+    Queen Margaret

-LADY GREY, afterwards Queen to Edward IV.
+    Lady Grey, _afterwards queen to Edward IV._

-BONA, sister to the French Queen.
+    Bona, _sister to the French queen_

-Soldiers, attendants, messengers, watchmen, &c.
+>   _Soldiers, attendants, messengers, watchmen, &c._